How to enable Two-Factor Authentication (2FA) on a FIT Google Account

 2-Factor Authentication (2FA) is also referred to as 2-Step Verification.

 - Scroll down to the “Signing in to Google” section and locate “2-Step Verification.”
+Then click the arrow on the 2-Step Verification row.

 - Verify your account by re-entering your password.
 Reminder: Google will ask you to reenter your password whenever you make changes to your account’s security.